 Pay attention to what really matters.

 It’s easy to get swept up in the holiday season.
-This combination of religious and national celebrations can help keep the cold winter away.
-But the feasts and parties can tax the arteries and strain the waistline.
+These festive celebrations can make Winter a little warmer, but the feasts and parties can tax the arteries and strain the waistline.
 By eating just 200 extra calories a day, you could pack on two to three pounds over this five- to six-week period.
 Remember, few people shed that extra weight in the following months and years.
 It just continues to increase!
 Although food is an integral part of the holidays, put the focus on family and friends, laughter and cheer.

 If balance and moderation are your normal, getting through this busy season will be much easier.
 This is one reason we encourage you to live a healthy lifestyle at David’s Way to Health and Fitness.
 When you have good health habits, it is much easier to get back on track if you overindulge on a special occasion.